os-climate/OS-Climate-Community-Hub/README.md

  - Governance Info: https://os-climate.org/governance/
  - OS-Climate abides by all of the following Linux Foundation policies: https://www.linuxfoundation.org/policies/
  - All community members are expected to abide by the **LF Projects Code of Conduct**: https://lfprojects.org/policies/code-of-conduct/
- - All project contributors are expected to adhere to the **Linux Foundation DCO Policy**: https://wiki.linuxfoundation.org/dco
+ - All project contributors are expected to adhere to the **Linux Foundation DCO Policy**: https://wiki.linuxfoundation.org/dco  See our Contributions Guidelines for more information about DCO signoffs and fixing signoff failures:  https://github.com/os-climate/OS-Climate-Community-Hub/blob/main/Contributing.md